softtest2020/staff_detection/README.md

  + Trained model saved as pkl files
  + Remaining frames in output folder are predicted
  + Predicted result copied and separated into two folders, test_staff_result_frame (for frame with staff), test_non_staff_result_frame (for frame without staff)
+ + For details of the implementation please check Staff Detection.ipynb